allegheny-college-cmpsc-100-fall-2022/course-materials/CODE_OF_CONDUCT.md

 * In the event that there are "bugs" with grader criteria, Mayor will assess completion status with known issues in mind
   * The Mayor will make every effort to remedy the failing check before the assignment due date
   * However, if during assignment evaluation, a check fails for every citizen due to a technical issue, the check is considered an invalid grading criteria

+#### Bug bounty

+To mitigate future issues the Mayor has instituted a bug bounty.
+This is a way for you, the citizens, to surface issues with the world.

+* `TODO`: Determine required information and report format

 ### The "Rules Rule"